Robson Square in Downtown Vancouver, BC, Canada

 • software development with a focus on user interactions (web, mobile and desktop)

 Geoff Peters Trio My band, the Geoff Peters Trio performs in the Vancouver area.
-We also have a CD which is available for purchase online or through iTunes.
+We also have a CD which is available on iTunes or CD Baby.

-Dine Out Here - Vancouver Restaurants I am an avid food blogger and write reviews of Vancouver restaurants on my website.
-Find out some great Vancouver restaurants at DineOutHere.com.
+Dine Out Here - Vancouver Restaurants Find out some great Vancouver restaurants at DineOutHere.com.

 I created Chordzoo.com, which lets you listen to musical chords and then rate and describe them.